- Aguia Resources is focused on being the sole source of domestic phosphate supply to the fertilizer market in southern Brazil

 Since 2011 Aguia has been advancing exploration and development of Três Estradas, including geological mapping, soil and rock sampling, ground mag surveys, auger, diamond and reverse circulation drilling.

-The phosphate recoveries defined at Eriez Flotation Division of 84% for fresh carbonatite and 80% for oxide using column flotation, together with a high quality by-product calcite, Test work shows oxide ore can be processed in the same column as fresh rock so only one column is required which will reduce CAPEX and increase operating efficiencies.
+The phosphate recoveries defined at Eriez Flotation Division of 84% for fresh carbonatite and 80% for oxide using column flotation, together with a high quality by-product calcite.
+Test work shows oxide mineralization can be processed in the same column as fresh rock so only one column is required which may reduce CAPEX and increase operating efficiencies.

-Metallurgical studies also confirm the presence of a high quality calcite by-product which will add a secondary revenue stream to the Três Estradas deposit once in production.
+Metallurgical studies also confirm the presence of a high quality calcite by-product which may have the potential to add a secondary revenue stream to the Três Estradas deposit in the event production is achieved in the future.
 From the rougher tailing of the phosphate flotation, a calcite concentrate grading 48.55% CaO was produced with a CaO recovery of 83.1%.
 Due to a high reactivity, the calcite is suitable as a high quality aglime to be spread on fields to reduce acidity and meets the specifications of the cement industry, animal nutrition market and to neutralize sulphur in thermoelectric plants.